hedzd/Tooth-Numbering/README.md

 # Tooth-Numbering

 ### Project Description
-The goal of this project was numbering tooths on panoramic dental X-rays using object detection models.
+The goal of this project was numbering tooth on panoramic dental X-rays using object detection models.
 In order to obtain a satisfactory result, two main models were trained:
  - **Quadrant detection model**
  - **Enumeration model**